 - The platform operator MUST achieve logical or physical separation of the networks for administration of the hosts and container service from the application networks, e.g. on the basis of a virtual local area network (VLAN). - The platform operator MUST achieve separation of the various management interfaces of the IT systems on the basis of their intended purpose and their network position using a stateful packet filter or comparable solution. - The platform operator MUST ensure that zone-based segmentation cannot be circumvented through management communication.
-The possibility of bridging segments MUST be excluded. - The platform operator MUST ensure BSI-compliant management of the administration accounts and the technical accounts. - The platform operator MUST ensure the connection of monitoring and logging systems in accordance with a BSI-compliant methodology (see IT baseline protection modules).
+The possibility of bridging segments MUST be excluded. - The platform operator MUST ensure BSI-compliant management of the administration accounts and the technical accounts. - The platform operator MUST ensure the connection of monitoring and logging systems in accordance with a BSI-compliant methodology (see IT baseline protection modules). - The platform operator MUST establish an audit system62 for system areas, including the configuration files, registry and software operating process.

-53 Based on the IT baseline protection module NET: Networks and communication - NET.1.1 Network architecture and design, NET.1.2 Network management, NET.3.1 Routers and switches, NET.3.2 Firewall.
+61 Based on the IT baseline protection module NET: Networks and communication - NET.1.1 Network architecture and design, NET.1.2 Network management, NET.3.1 Routers and switches, NET.3.2 Firewall.